-It’s the lycopene found in tomatoes that provides this benefit, and it becomes more highly concentrated after being cooked.
+The lycopene found in tomatoes provides this benefit, and it becomes more highly concentrated after being cooked.
 That’s why they suggest eating tomato paste versus raw tomatoes.
-Think about how many raw tomatoes you’d have to eat to get the right dosage.
-Lycopene is an antioxidant that is not produced by our bodies.
-It is a pigment that gives tomatoes and other fruits and vegetables their red color.
-You can read more about lycopene on the American Dietetic Association website.
+Think about how many raw tomatoes you’d have to eat to get the right dosage otherwise.

 The Tomato Paste Study

 Anyway, ten volunteers ate tomato paste and olive oil and another ten volunteers just ate olive oil.
 Researches tested small patches of the participants’ skin with UV lamps.
 After 3 months, the tomato paste eaters were a third better protected against sunburn at the end of the study than at the start.
 They also had higher collagen levels.

 This level of improvement supposedly equates to a low-level sunscreen.
 I don’t think anyone believes this is a substitute for sunscreen, however.

 I am born and raised in Southern California so I’ve had my fair share of sun.
 Only when I moved to Hong Kong, where people walk around with umbrellas if it’s sunny, did I become a little bit more conscious of keeping my freckles at bay.